paubarranca/docker-images/README.md

-Custom Docker Images
+Docker Images
 =============

-This repository contains Dockerfiles to create custom images and the resources that i use to create them, including scripts, config files...
+This repository contains Dockerfiles that create custom images and the resources I used to create them (scripts, config...)

-All the images are available in Docker Hub at [paubarranca](https://hub.docker.com/?namespace=paubarranca), feel free to use them ;)
+All the images are available in [Docker Hub](https://hub.docker.com/?namespace=paubarranca), feel free to use them ;)

-Please use a tagged image that works for you as v1, v2...
-DO NOT USE the latest tag in any of the images!